 You will now have a nice list of hyperlinks to all the files you want, indented at each subdirectory to make it easier to read.

-As usual you can get the code in a .xlsm macro enabled workbook, or copy the code below.
+As usual you can get the code in an Excel workbook.